pslucas0212/AWS-Pricing-Billing-and-Governance/README.md

 **Application Discovery Service** helps you plan migration projects to the AWS Cloud.
 - Plan migration projects
 - Used to estimate TCO
-- Works with other servicesto migrate servers
+- Works with other services to migrate servers

 Ways to reduce TCO in AWS
 - Minimize capital Expenditures.
 AWS helps you minimize large capital expenditures, which reduces your TCO.